thelfer/tfel/docs/mfront/BehaviourVariable.md

 - `file`: name of the `MFront` file in which the behaviour is defined.
   This entry is required.
 - `variables_prefix`: prefix added in front of the variable names associated with the behaviour variable in the calling behaviour.
-- `variables_prefix`: prefix added to variables that are not shared with the calling behaviour.
+The prefix is added to variables that are not shared with the calling behaviour.
-- `variables_suffix`: suffix added to variables that are not shared with the calling behaviour.
+- `variables_suffix`: suffix added at the end of the names of variables that are not shared with the calling behaviour.
 - `external_names_prefix`: prefix added to external names of variables that are not shared with the calling behaviour.
 - `external_names_suffix`: suffix added to external names of variables